Rocket Henkei DX Plezu-Oh

 Review by SentaiSeiya

 The 9th Great Zyudenryu in Zyuden Sentai Kyoryuger is Plezuon.
-It is originally the partner of Kyoryu Violet, the Kyoryuger tasked with travelling the stars in search of clues on how to defeat the evil Deboss Army.
+It is originally the partner of Kyoryu Violet, the Kyoryuger tasked with traveling the stars in search of clues on how to defeat the evil Deboss Army.

 Since the Plezuon’s function is to sail the cosmic seas, it is fitting that its motifs are a sea-faring Plesiosaurus and a rocket ship.
 Obviously, the first part of Plezuon’s name is derived from the species of the dinosaur that mecha is derived from.
 As for the second part, the “zuon” it is a Japanese onomatopoeia that is the equivalent to “zoom” in English.
 So this mecha’s English name would be Plezoom.